wanswings/TextFileXpanderAndroid/README.md

 Preparation
 --------------------
 1. Create a new folder and name it e.g. TextFileXpander.
-2. Create UTF-8 text files in your folder, like [this](https://github.com/wanswings/TextFileXpanderData/).
+2. Create UTF-8 text files in a folder on your Mac or Windows, like [this](https://github.com/wanswings/TextFileXpanderData/).
 3. Copy your folder to external storage on your device or Dropbox, in the root(top) folder.

 `TextFileXpander uses .txt extension only.`